stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 of the Marocchino and it's architecture.

   - Marocchino in Action - (this article) A light intro and a guide to getting started with Marocchino
-  - Data Flows - An deep dive into how the Marocchino pipeline is structured
+  - Instruction Pipeline - An deep dive into how the Marocchino pipeline is structured
   - A Tomasulo Implementation - How the Marocchino achieves Out-of-Order execution